-Response Protocol Trigger A stream health indicator at a relevant monitoring location falls below the specified trigger levels (refer to Table 11 of the SWMP) for two consecutive monitoring rounds.
+Response Protocol Trigger A stream health indicator at a particular downstream monitoring site falls below the specified trigger levels (refer to Table 11 of the SWMP), and the stream health indicator at a corresponding upstream monitoring site remains the same for two successive monitoring rounds 2 .
 Investigation Notify the MACH Energy Environmental Superintendent within 24 hours of becoming aware of the trigger event.
 2. Check and validate the data which indicates an exceedance of the trigger conditions.
 Compare data with other stream health data available in the vicinity (e.g. Muscle Creek and Dart Brook).
-4. Undertake supplementary stream health investigations upstream (where possible) and downstream of the MPO.
+Undertake supplementary stream health investigations upstream (where possible) and downstream of the MPO.
 Assess any changes to MACH Energy activities and inspect all relevant water management structures and infrastructure, and erosion and sediment controls in the area of the trigger event.
 Assess conditions (climatic, hydrological, hydrogeological and changes in land use activities in the catchment - including other mining/pastoral activities and riparian revegetation works), both preceding and during the event and assess their impact.
 7. Check water quality data to see if any trend is evident.
 Identify plausible and possible causative mechanisms and assess/quantify these against all relevant data and information to identify most likely causes.
 9. Decide if the exceedance was directly caused by or predominantly as a result of activities being undertaken by or directly related to the MPO.
-If required, engage a suitably qualified aquatic ecologist or similar to determine the cause of the stream health deterioration.
+If required (i.e. if it is deemed that the exceedance was directly caused by or predominantly as a result of activities being undertaken by or directly related to the MPO), engage a suitably qualified aquatic ecologist or similar to determine the cause of the stream health deterioration.
 Provide a preliminary investigation report to the DPIE, EPA and DPIE Water when stream health monitoring and investigation is complete.
-Response • Develop/design contingency and remedial measures based on the results of the above investigations.
-Contingency and remedial measures considered practical for implementation may include: undertaking stream bank remedial works including desilting and revegetation works; reviewing and refining the stream health and surface water monitoring programs; reviewing and refining processes for inspection, maintenance and siting of water management infrastructure (e.g. dams, pipelines, pumps); repairing, replacing, or constructing new or enlarged water management infrastructure; and restricting stock access to affected areas of the stream. • Communicate results of investigation, contingency and remedial measures to government agencies as required and summarise in the Annual Review.
+Response Develop/design contingency and remedial measures based on the results of the above investigations.
+Contingency and remedial measures considered practical for implementation may include: undertaking stream bank remedial works including desilting and revegetation works; reviewing and refining the stream health and surface water monitoring programs; reviewing and refining processes for inspection, maintenance and siting of water management infrastructure (e.g. dams, pipelines, pumps); repairing, replacing, or constructing new or enlarged water management infrastructure; and restricting stock access to affected areas of the stream.
+Communicate results of investigation, contingency and remedial measures to government agencies as required and summarise in the Annual Review.
 Review and update the WMP and resubmit to the DPIE (if required).